 Information Reporting to the IRS

-In addition, Employers must file an information return with the IRS by February 28, 2013, or by April 1, 2013 (since March 31, 2013 falls on a weekend) for Employers filing electronically.
+In addition, Employers must file an information return with the IRS by February 28, 2014, or by March 31, 2014 for Employers filing electronically.
 Companies filing 250 or more information statements in a year (determined separately with respect to Form 3921 and Form 3922 and not aggregated between them for purposes of this 250 threshold) must file these forms electronically.
 The information returns must be filed on Form 3921 for ISO transactions and Form 3922 for ESPP transfers.
 In other words, unlike for the employee information statements, no substitute form can be used for the information returns filed with the IRS.

 The forms shown on the above links to the IRS website are for informational purposes only and cannot be used for filing since the filed Forms 3921/3922 must be scannable.
 Rather, Employers must order the official IRS forms from the IRS, either by calling 1-800-TAX-FORM (1-800-829-3676) or via on-line and the IRS will mail the Employers the scannable forms and other products.